Vikas2004/intermediate_git/README.md

 # intermediate_git
-This repo is created to explain about:
+This repo is created to explain:
-* Branching
-* Workflow
-* Merge conflicts
+*Branching, workflow, Merge conflicts